-Conscious efforts were made towards making WASH governance gender-responsive.
+Conscious efforts were made towards making WASH governance genderresponsive and climate informed.
 Key factors such as the presence of self-help groups, women's roles as frontline workers, and their influence in WASH responsibilities were acknowledged.
 To address deep-seated inequities, Single Window Forums and Community Management Committees saw increased representation of women and diverse genders, acting as links between communities and WASH systems.
 They successfully secured WASH services and social entitlements for various marginalized groups.